Utkarshthgr8/employee-department-management/README.md

 ### Special Features

 * Keeps log of every transaction with the Database.
+* Makes you sign-in instead of throwing errors and stop working.
+* Searching made easy with not needing to enter all the fields.

 _Let me know if you have something to say about the project!_